US Diplomatic Passports Kehl

 KEHL’S RETIREMENT, HAMBURG SEPTEMBER 1933 US Diplomatic Passports Kehl

-Before the departure from Hamburg of Consul General and Mrs. John E. Kehl, who have voluntarily requested to be retired on September 30, they have been widely entertained by their many friends and official associates.
+Before the departure from Hamburg of Consul General and Mrs. John E. Kehl, who voluntarily requested to be retired on September 30, they have been widely entertained by their many friends and official associates.
 The Hamburg Consular Corps, said to be the largest in the world, is giving a testimonial dinner on September 22.
 The accompanying picture shows Consul General Kehl with the autographed portrait of the eight Presidents under whom his 36 years of service were spent.

 Recent notable visitors in Hamburg have included Consul General and Mrs. Frank C. Lee, Prague, and their daughter, en route to the United States on leave; Consul Walter A. Leonard, Bremen; Consul Sydney B. Redecker, Frankfort-on-Main, who also visited friends in Copenhagen before sailing on the SS Washington for home leave; Mrs. Ralph C. Busser, wife of consul Busser, Leipzig, and Capt. and Mrs. James C. Crockett and daughter, en route to Berlin where Capt.
 Crockett is an Assistant Military Attache.